GoranTopic/TheQuestApp/README.md

 `npm start`

-You sould now be able to run the app from an expo go app or a emulator
+You should now be able to run the app from an expo go app or a emulator

 As Always yours,